 Some days, when all the world news is bad news, it's hard to remember how much it's the small acts of kindness that really make us human.
-So as it's World Kindness Day this month, we decided to take a look at how people show kindness in eight different countries around the world.
+We decided to take a look at how people show kindness in eight different countries around the world.
 Let these stories inspire you to make a difference with a random act of kindness today!

 Want to experience Greek hospitality for yourself?
 Join TYW for our Athens Route.

 Kindness also stretches back to ancient times in Japan.
 Senbetsu

 was once the practice of giving monetary support to close relations who wished to go on a pilgrimage to the great shrines around this beautiful country.
 Upon return, the pilgrim would bring back a souvenir to say thanks.
 In modern-day Japan, senbetsu